 - Students are invited to create a picture of peace.
 What does peace look like?
 What does a peaceful world look like?

 - Drawings, paintings, etc. should be original, 2 dimensional, no larger than 22×34, as they will be displayed on walls at the museum.

-- Each art work needs to be accompanied by the student’s name, school, grade, art teacher (when appropriate), and address so it can be returned (and the teacher recognized).
+- Each art work needs to be accompanied by the student’s name, school, grade, art teacher (when appropriate), and school address so it can be returned (and the school and teacher recognized).

 - Collaborative art projects are welcome.

 - Students are also invited to write a short explanation of their drawing.
 This is not necessary, but most welcome.
-During the Opening Ceremony, a number of youth, who feel comfortable doing so, will have the opportunity to explain their art work.
+During the Opening Ceremony, a number of youth, who feel comfortable doing so, will have the opportunity to explain their art work by reading their explanation.